TWO TIMES, THE MUSEUM OF MODERN ART HAYAMA, JAPAN, 2012 - 2013

 TWO TIMES asks where the human being sits within the scheme of things?

 Each work in TWO TIMES is an attempt to bear witness to what it is like to be alive and alone in space and time.
-They face in towards the land, the place of human habitation and out to sea: the un-inscribed, ever-changing, elemental realm.
+One work faces in towards the land - the place of human habitation and the other, out to sea - the un-inscribed, ever-changing, elemental realm.

 The works are corpographs: indexical body impressions that freeze time.

 The history of western sculpture has been concerned with movement.
 I wish to celebrate the still and silent nature of sculpture.
 I want it to be a catalyst for the present time of the viewer and to allow him/her to engage with space, time and nature.'